 Railway Stakes

-Looking for early info on this year’s Railway Stakes?
+Looking for this year’s Railway Stakes betting odds, field, form and tips?
 The expert tipsters at Neds have put together everything you need to know on the race.

 The Railway Stakes is the first of three Group 1 Perth Summer Racing Carnival features taking place at Ascot Racecourse in November each year.

-Offering $1 million in prize money, the handicap event is run over the mile (1600m) and attracts the best of both the local and interstate milers chasing an end of year success.
+Offering $1.5 million in prize money as of 2022, the handicap event is run over the mile (1600m) and attracts the best of both the local and interstate milers chasing an end of year success.

 The Group 2 Lee Steere Stakes (1400m) is the key lead-up race into the Railway Stakes field and the last horse to do the double in the same year was Belle Bizarre (2006).
 More recently the champion Luckygray won the 2012 Lee Steere Stakes between his dual Railway Stakes wins in 2011 and 2013.